feeling or showing anger; very angry

 pleased, content, satisfied, happy, calm, relaxed

-- The irate customer was shouting at the manager, demanding a refund.
+The irate customer slammed the door and shouted at the cashier, demanding a refund.